Code2MCP: Transforming Code Repositories into MCP Services: Methodology: The Code2MCP Framework

-Once the code is generated, the \texttt{Run Agent} immediately executes the test suite within the prepared environment.
-Its role is to verify the practical executability of the generated code.
-If the tests pass, the workflow exits the loop and proceeds to the finalization stage.
-However, if execution fails, the \texttt{Run Agent} captures a detailed error traceback, denoted as $\tau$, and passes it to the \texttt{Review Agent}, triggering the framework's critical self-correction mechanism.
-The \texttt{Review Agent} acts as a ``senior debugging engineer'', performing an in-depth error analysis.
-Its analysis goes beyond simply parsing the traceback $\tau$; it correlates the error message with the generated code, the original repository's structure outlined in the Code Report, and the specific test case that failed.
-This contextual reasoning allows it to diagnose the root cause with high precision, identifying issues such as code logic error, a missing dependency, or an interface mismatch.
-After diagnosis, it formulates a correction plan, $\delta$.
-The resulting plan is a structured, actionable directive that specifies the exact file and code block to be modified and provides a clear description of the required change.
-This precise instruction is then fed back to the Generation Agent to re-synthesize the corrected code.
-This closed loop of ``run-review-fix,'' formed by the \texttt{Run Agent} and \texttt{Review Agent}, iterates until all issues are resolved and the generated code passes all tests.
-To prevent infinite loops, the process is bounded by a maximum of $B$ attempts.
-This robust self-correction mechanism is the key to Code2MCP's end-to-end reliability.
+Once the code is generated, the \texttt{Run Agent} executes the test suite in the prepared environment to verify executability.
+If the tests pass, the workflow proceeds to finalization; otherwise, the \texttt{Run Agent} records the error traceback $\tau$ and forwards it to the \texttt{Review Agent}.
+The \texttt{Review Agent} analyzes $\tau$ together with the generated code, the Code Report, and the failing test, and diagnoses root causes such as logic errors, missing dependencies, or interface mismatches.
+It then formulates a correction plan $\delta$ that specifies which files and code blocks to change, and hands this plan back to the Generation Agent to re-synthesize the MCP files.
+This Run-Review-Fix loop repeats until tests pass or a maximum of $B$ attempts is reached.

-\textbf{Finalization and Delivery.} Upon the successful completion of the core loop, the \texttt{Finalize Agent} handles the concluding tasks.
-It organizes and packages all the validated, functional MCP service files.
-To facilitate review and adoption by the original repository maintainers, it also automatically generates a clear README file explaining how to use the newly added MCP service.
-Finally, the \texttt{Finalize Agent} packages all generated artifacts into the clear directory structure shown in Figure~\ref{fig:output_structure}.
-Operating as a fully automated contributor, it then uses the GitHub API to submit these additions as a new Pull Request to the original repository.
-This act completes the code-to-service transformation and builds a direct bridge connecting the open-source project to the growing MCP ecosystem.
+\textbf{Finalization and Delivery.} After the core loop succeeds, the \texttt{Finalize Agent} organizes and packages the validated MCP service files.
+To facilitate review and adoption by the original repository maintainers, it also generates a README file explaining how to use the new MCP service.
+As shown in Figure~\ref{fig:Output-Structure}, All artifacts are arranged into a reproducible directory structure under the workspace, and the agent can prepare a pull request to submit these additions back to the original repository.